Cytomegalovirus (CMV)

 Recovery of CMV in tissue culture may be helpful but is difficult to interpret because of CMV shedding.
 CMV may be isolated from many different sites and is not necessarily associated with disease, reinforcing the need for histopathologic examination.

-Retinitis is the most common manifestation of CMV disease in patients who are HIV positive.
+Retinitis is the most common manifestation of CMV disease in patients who have advanced HIV/AIDS.
 It occurs most commonly in patients with CD4 counts below 50 cells/µL, with rates of up to 40% in this population.
 Affected patients report decreased visual acuity, floaters, and loss of visual fields on one side.
 In many cases, it progresses to bilateral involvement that may be accompanied by systemic CMV disease.
 Ophthalmologic examination shows yellow-white areas with perivascular exudates.
-Hemorrhage is present and is often referred to as having a "cottage cheese and ketchup" appearance.
+Hemorrhage is present and often is referred to as having a "cottage cheese and ketchup" appearance.
 Lesions may appear at the periphery of the fundus, but they progress centrally.

 Ganciclovir has been used to treat CMV retinitis.
-Unfortunately, it only slows the progression of the disease.
 Many clinicians switch to foscarnet after ganciclovir fails.
 Ganciclovir implants have emerged as an important therapy in the management of CMV retinitis.
 The optimal treatment consists of ganciclovir implants in the vitreous, accompanied by systemic ganciclovir therapy.
 Oral ganciclovir may be used for prophylaxis of CMV retinitis but should not be used for treatment.
 The incidence of CMV retinitis has dropped since the widespread use of highly active antiretroviral therapy.
 During reconstitution of the immune response in patients who are HIV positive and on antiviral therapy, retinitis may worsen for a period.
 If severe inflammation is present, corticosteroid treatment may be necessary.

 In patients who are HIV positive, CMV may cause disease in the peripheral and central nervous system.[49]